-SIGT's number of shares in issue has grown by 9.4% YTD, raising £7.33m for the trust.
+SIGT's number of shares in issue has grown by 9.4% year-to-date, raising £7.33m for the trust.

 SIGT's number of shares in issue has grown by 9.5% year to date and 5.6% during the last six months, raising £7.44m and £4.55m respectively for the trust.
 Net issuance of this scale illustrates that there is demand for SIGT's strategy.
-The asset growth it has led to is positive in our view as, all things being equal, it should serve to lower its ongoing charges ratio and further support liquidity, for the benefit of all shareholders.
+The asset growth it has should, all things being equal, serve to lower its ongoing charges ratio and further support liquidity, for the benefit of all shareholders.

-It should also be noted that, while the overwhelming trend since the introduction of SIGT's DCM has been one of share issuance, the DCM is proven for both issuance and repurchases (see page 8 of our January 2018 update note for more details).
+It should also be noted that, while the overwhelming trend since the introduction of SIGT's DCM has been one of share issuance, the DCM is proven for both issuance and repurchases (see page 8 of QuotedData's January 2018 update note for more details).